Did you know?

 What Causes Eating Disorders?

-Certain psychological factors and personality traits may predispose people to developing eating disorders.
-Many people with eating disorders suffer from low self-esteem, feelings of helplessness, and intense dissatisfaction with the way they look.
+Certain psychological factors and personality traits may predispose people.
+Many of those with eating disorders suffer from low self-esteem, feelings of helplessness, and intense dissatisfaction with the way they look.

 Specific traits are linked to each of the disorders.
 People with anorexia tend to be perfectionistic, for instance, while people with bulimia are often impulsive.
-Physical factors such as genetics also may play a role in putting people at risk.
+Physical factors such as genetics also put people at risk.

 A wide range of situations can precipitate eating disorders in susceptible individuals.
 Family members or friends may repeatedly tease people about their bodies.
 Individuals may be participating in gymnastics or other sports that emphasize low weight or a certain body image.
 Negative emotions or traumas can also trigger disorders.
 Even a happy event, such as giving birth, can lead to disorders because of the stressful impact of the event on an individual’s new role and body image.

 Once people start engaging in abnormal eating behaviors, the problem can perpetuate itself.
 Bingeing can set a vicious cycle in motion, for instance, as individuals purge to rid themselves of excess calories and psychic pain, then binge again to escape problems in their day-to-day lives.

 Why is it Important to Seek Treatment for these Disorders?

 Research indicates that eating disorders very often go untreated.
 About 86% of people report the onset of their eating disorder by the age of 20, making treatment and recovery more likely.